fishdeity/iRO-Missing_Features_Additions/README.md

 - Resource files that are missing and fail to load and appear as red text in chat box have been added (like opening kafra)
 - Card issues fixed:
   - Cards' Art that are missing are added (Rockridge Cramp Card)
-  - Sorry Loading images repalced with their proper art (Archi Card)
+  - Sorry Loading images replaced with their proper art (Archi Card)
   - "View" button missing on some cards have been fixed (Ferre Card)
 - Big Card sprite is included to easily spot cards.
 - Enchants that are in card slots 1-4 have been added to item name to preview!
 (GFSS, Flattery Robe)
-- ¿¬±Ý¼ú»ç_¿©_Ã¢_°Ë±¤.spr has been added to stop the error.

 # Installation Steps #
 1. Download and install a program like **GRF Editor**: https://rathena.org/board/files/file/2766-grf-editor/